Petar Vujačić

-Petar Vujačić (born January 19, 2000) is a Slovenian professional basketball player for Mornar of the ABA League and the Montenegrin League.
+Petar Vujačić (born January 19, 2000) is a Slovenian professional basketball player for Zadar of the ABA League and Croatian League.

 Professional career

 Vujačić started playing professional basketball for Rogaška in 2017.
 After one year he signed a four-year-contract with Olimpija.

 On June 23, 2022, he has signed with Mornar of the ABA League and the Montenegrin League.

 Personal life

 His step-brother Saša Vujačić is also a professional basketball player who used to play in the NBA.